IGME-202-2221/project-2-tangj07/README.md

 ### Controls

 -   Player will move by keyboard controls(WASD)
-    -   Sheeps will be able to shoot at wolves(don't ask why they have guns)(Mouse Left or Right click)
+    -   Player will be able to shoot at wolves(Space)

 ## _Agent 1 Name_